SHAKULMITTAL22/voter/README.md

 ### Ballot

-An backend app for voter written in Golang, to store the votes.
+An backend app for voter written in Golang, to store the votess.

 ### Election Commission